 Be confident and proud of your food allergies!
 After all, they are a part of you and help make you the amazing person you are!
 Tell them about your food allergies, how serious they are, where you can eat comfortably and anything else that makes you feel safe.
 It’s better to be upfront honest with them rather than misguiding in order to appear easy-going or not too picky.
 Chances are they’ll understand, listen and heck, even care about your allergies and safety!
 And if they don’t care or try to help, they’re really not worth dating in the first place, are they?
 Valentine’s Day can be romantic, fun, exciting, or anything you want it to be.
 The butterflies in your stomach or nerves at the table should come from harmless first date jitters and attraction, not the food on your plate.
 Telling new people about your food allergies can be tough and even scary sometimes.
 But the weight you’ll feel when it’s lifted off your shoulders is immense, and it’ll leave the rest of your evening open to discussing similar interests, sharing candid smiles and enjoying one seriously romantic evening.
 After all, your allergies are a part of you, and you want someone to love you for who you really are.

--Arianne.KTags: Arianne K., Attitude, Dating and allergies, Valentine's Day
+-Arianne.KTags: Arianne K., Attitude, communication, Dating and allergies, relationships, Valentine's Day